NEONScience/NEON-Data-Skills/_posts/data-institutes/01-01-2016-capstone-project.md

 ---
 layout: post
-title: "2016 NEON Data Institute Capstone Project"
+title: "NEON Data Institute Capstone Project"
 description: "This page details the capstone project that each Data Institute participant will develop and implement during the Institute."
 date: 2016-05-19